node-gradle/gradle-node-plugin/README.md

 ## Documentation

+⚠️ This is the documentation of the development version.
+See below in the releases history to read the documentation of the version you're using.

 Here's how you get started using this plugin.
 If you do not find what you are looking for, please add an issue to [GitHub Issues](https://github.com/node-gradle/gradle-node-plugin/issues).